nx98304/HoneyPot/README.md

 Now that we have made the decompiled source compile again and maintains all the previous fixes without creating new issues, we can gradually aim for future updates:

 - Try to figure out if there's anything to be done with Studio Items' missing shaders.
-- Try to figure out a way to add a "checkbox" to stop/activate cloth category mixing.
 - Try to figure out a better way to anticipating HS clothing's custom color material properties.
 Right now it will yell at you for mismatching the material properties, and some colors will act weirdly if you try to change them, and a lot of items / clothing sets will have custom color UI, but nothing changes when you try to change the color. (usually mean it wasn't supposed to be changed to begin with, even though HoneyPot forces color-changability to all HS clothing.)
 - Further code clean up to make variables in the code humanly readable, and start to annotate the code with comments
 - What's up with the Studio Item category changes?
 I cannot determine the original reason of doing it.